r001/ARC0020-proposal/arc-0020/README.md

 ```
 To ensure that a contract is indeed belonging to the company, ALL of the following conditions MUST BE satisfied:

-1. Lets assume that from the returned list of accounts an account called `signing_account` MUST satisfy the following equality:
+1. Lets assume that from the returned list of accounts an account called `signing_account` does satisfy the following equality:

     `aleo::verify_message(program_name, company_signature, signing_account) == true`: where
     1. `program_name` is the name of the ARC20 token.
 Eg: "ARC20_0001.aleo".
 The extension of the program name MUST BE ".aleo".
     2. [`company_signature`](#csc) is the signature of the `program_name` created by the private key of the `account` address.
     3. `signing_account` is the current address returned by Company Accounts URL.

-    If `signing_account` does indeed satisfy (1.) then there is a mathematical proof that this account indeed signed the `program_name` program.
+    If `signing_account` does indeed satisfy (1.) then there is a mathematical proof that this account indeed has signed the `program_name` program.

 2. `cau_signature` belonging to `signing_account` MUST satisfy the `aleo::verify_message(cau, cau_signature, signing_account) == ture` equation, where
     1. `cau` is the [CAU - Company Accounts URL](#cau).